 But having a pet comes with some important responsibilities, many of which are governed by the Domestic Animals Act and subject to serious penalties:

-- Microchip and register your dog or cat at three months of age, and renew your registration annually before 10 April.
+- As a pet owner, you must Microchip and register your dog or cat at three months of age, and renew your registration annually before 10 April.
 This means you can be reunited with your pet if it becomes lost.

 - Keep your pets safely contained within your property at all times.
+Council has implemented a cat curfew effective 1 July 2020 whereby all cats must be in doors from sunset to sunrise.
 They must not be allowed to wander—especially onto roads—for their own safety and the safety of others.

 - Give them plenty of attention and exercise.
 A barking dog can cause a nuisance to your neighbours.
 Dogs need to be walked twice a day for up to an hour at a time.